yiminghe/async-validator/README.md

   roles: {
     type: 'array', required: true, len: 3,
     fields: {
-      0: {type: 'string', required: true},
+      0: { type: 'string', required: true },
-      1: {type: 'string', required: true},
+      1: { type: 'string', required: true },
-      2: {type: 'string', required: true}
+      2: { type: 'string', required: true }
     }
   }
 }
 ```

-And supply a source object of `{roles: ['admin', 'user']}` then two errors will be created.
+And supply a source object of `{ roles: ['admin', 'user'] }` then two errors will be created.
 One for the array length mismatch and one for the missing required array entry at index 2.

 #### defaultField